fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Actions/ArduinoRP2040BoostSpiritX3Actions.md

 and adapted to run on the Arduino NANO RP2040 connect.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

+This file only runs on the Arduino NANO RP2040 connect.